Walfredo Reyes Jr.

-Walfredo Reyes Jr. (born Walfredo de los Reyes Palau IV; December 18, 1955) is a Cuban American musician who is an expert in drum set and auxiliary percussion, and a music educator and clinician.
+Walfredo Reyes Jr. (born Walfredo de los Reyes Palau IV; December 18, 1955) is a Cuban American musician who is a drummer, percussionist, music educator and clinician.
 He has performed with many jazz, Latin, World music, World fusion, Afro-Cuban, and rock bands as a touring, session recording, and full-time player/performer.

 Reyes is known for his fusion of many of the world's percussion techniques, including the ability to play a drum set with his hands in addition to the traditional use of drumsticks; it was said that he can "sound like a drummer and a percussionist at the same time" He was a member of Santana and joined Chicago as the percussionist from 2012 to 2018, at which point he took over the drum seat.
 He also performed in the band of former Nazareth guitarist Manny Charlton.
 Reyes is the title character of the Phish song "Walfredo".

-Biography
+Early life

-Walfredo Reyes Jr. was born on December 18, 1955, in Havana, Cuba.
-His native name of Walfredo de los Reyes Palau IV is a traditional Cuban combination of his paternal and maternal surnames.
+Reyes was born on December 18, 1955, in Havana, Cuba as Walfredo de los Reyes Palau IV.
+His native name is a traditional Cuban combination of his paternal and maternal surnames.
 He is a third generation musician in a prolific professional musical lineage on both sides of his family, including several globally recognized percussion experts.
 His father is percussionist Walfredo Reyes, Sr.; one brother is world music percussionist Daniel de los Reyes; another brother is actor Kamar de los Reyes; and his grandfather is trumpeter and Cuban orchestral organizer, Walfredo de los Reyes II.
+When Reyes was 13 years-old, his family moved to Las Vegas.
+Around this time, Reyes was playing bongos and congas at various functions, including a dance school.

+Prior to becoming a musician, Reyes was interested in becoming a veterinarian.
+His interest in music was fostered by the jazz and Latin American music that his parents would play throughout the house, along with contemporary music that Reyes heard on the radio.
+He first learned how to play percussion before convincing his father to teach him drums, who gave him a practice pad, a pair of drum sticks, a drum rudiment book written by Henry Adler, and a metronome.
+His father placed him with Leo Camera, who served as Reyes' instructor for a year.
+Reyes became a professional musician at the age of 16.

+Reyes attended University of Nevada for an academic degree in music, but did not graduate, instead opting to travel and tour around the world.
+During this time, Reyes would visit New York City in the summer, where he took lessons with Jim Chapin.